 Job campaign that far exceeded the island municipality's expectations

-We created a job posting campaign for Fedje where the campaign page was based on scrollytelling and the ads sold the Fedje lifestyle.
+We created a recruitment campaign for Fedje the campaign page featured a scroll-based narrative and the ads promoted Fedje.

 Work: Campaign site, content, digital marketing

-When one of Norway's smallest municipalities needed to recruit new staff, we didn't just sell the jobs.
-We sold the entire Fedje lifestyle.
-The result exceeded all their expectations.
+When one of Norway’s smallest municipalities was looking to hire new staff, we didn’t just sell them the jobs.
+We sold them Fedje entire Fedje.
+The results exceeded all their expectations.

-Mockup showing the scrollytelling landing page for the job posting campaign for Fedje municipality
+Mockup showing the scrollytelling landing page for the job recruitment campaign for Fedje

-Mockup showing the scrollytelling landing page for Fedje Municipality's job posting campaign on mobile
+Mockup showing the scrollytelling landing page for the Fedje job campaign on mobile

-But unlike many other municipalities, Fedje has stopped, and apparently reversed, the trend.
-They have managed to do this with a mixture of targeted work, creativity, determination and external and local investors and drivers.
+But unlike many other municipalities, Fedje has Fedje —and apparently even reversed—the trend.
+They have achieved this through a combination of focused effort, creativity, determination, and the support of external and local investors and advocates.

 In the spring of 2023, they were to recruit just under a dozen people at the same time: Everything from two new municipal managers to teachers and environmental workers.